dotlas/golden-plate-map/README.md

 - [![Next.js]](https://nextjs.org) - a powerful app framework for the web
 - [![React]](https://react.dev) - a JavaScript library for building user interfaces
 - [![Tailwind]](https://tailwindcss.com) - a utility-first CSS framework for styling

-## Dataset

-Please download the dataset of restaurants in California from this [link](https://dotlas-marketing.s3.amazonaws.com/interviews/california_restaurants_2024.json).

-> **Note**
-> You may add the dataset to the project folder.
-> However, avoid committing the dataset to the `git` repository.

 ## Goals